stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 of code and how, as shown in exercise 11, these behaviors can be combined in a single list traveral.

+## Conclusion

+* Interfaces allow us to implement the same function with different behavior for different types.

+* Functions taking one or more interface implementations as arguments are called *constrained functions*.

+* Interfaces can be organized hierarchically by *extending* other interfaces.

+* Interfaces implementations can themselves be *constrained* requiring other implementations to be available.

+* Interface functions can be given a *default implementation*, which can be overridden by implementers, for instance for reasons of efficiency.

+### What's next

+In the [next section](Functions2.md), we have a closer look at functions and their types.
+We will learn about named arguments, implicit arguments, and erased arguments as well as some constructors for implementing more complex functions.

 <!-- vi: filetype=idris2
 -->